 These will include any charges and fees imposed by the moneylenders.
 Check their websites and ask others as well about the costs involved in securing a personal loan.
 You could even call to learn about the fees each moneylender imposes on borrowers.

 It is vital for you to know all loan terms and conditions beforehand, for this information will be the basis for determining whether your regular earnings are sufficient for repaying loans.
 Seek clarification about the available credit services from financial experts.
 Once you sign the loan agreement, you shall be bound by all its terms and conditions.

 Personal loans will come with short tenures when offered to foreigners.
 And the pressure from lenders to make payments can get overwhelming at times.
 Be aware of where you stand regarding any proposed loan tenures, before signing an agreement.

 Interest Rate Fees

-Personal loan interest rates can be high, so you should verify these fees prior to applying.
+Personal loan interest rates can be high, so you should verify these fees before applying.
 Certain lending websites indicate rates that can be well below their real interest rates.
 Contact them for their real rates, before applying for foreigner loans.

 How high are your regular earnings?
 Are they enough for you to take up a personal loan then repay it within the agreed period?
 The amount of a foreigner loan must be below the level of your annual earnings in Singapore.
 The borrowing should be sufficiently small for fast and full repayment.
 You should be able to live comfortably on any money you have left after the loan has been repaid.